jasongoff/cloudresumechallenge/api.md

     ]
 }
 ```
 I then assigned this policy to the IAM role created when I created the function (`getHitCount-role-ljleqr4m`).
+The call to DynamoDB then worked as expected.

+Once working, I enhanced the script to increment the counter and write the new value to the DynamoDB table.
+The final script is in [src\api\hitcounter.py](src\api\hitcounter.py).

 ## Step 13 - Source Control